Vardoge/synq-getting-started/README.md

 Welcome to Synq.fm's R&D team's getting started guide.
-This document describes our development philosophy and the reasoning behind the way we do certain things and show very specific examples of how we live by our philosophy.
-Anyone can suggest changes to this document, but its good to read this first to understand the why on our process
+This document describes our development philosophy and outlines things we care about as a team.

+## Our Mission

+`To deliver business value quickly and iteratively`

 ## Doing it right with Core Behaviors